-A Performance Fee will be payable with respect to Class H Shares redeemed during the relevant Calculation Period generally within 14 calendar days after the date of redemption (see further under "Fees and Expenses") or such other period as the Directors may determine.
-A redeeming Shareholder from Class H Shares may receive additional redemption proceeds if an Equalisation Credit paid at the time of subscription has not been fully applied.
+A Performance Fee will be payable with respect to Class H Shares and Class I Distributing Shares redeemed during the relevant Calculation Period generally within 14 calendar days after the date of redemption (see further under "Fees and Expenses") or such other period as the Directors may determine.
+Redeeming Shareholders from Class H Shares and Class I Distributing Shares may receive additional redemption proceeds if an Equalisation Credit paid at the time of subscription has not been fully applied.